 One of Pierce Brosnan’s many suits in The Thomas Crown Affair is a navy suit in a large herringbone weave, but since the cloth is a fine Super 150s the stripe effect from the herringbone weave is very subtle and can only be seen in certain lighting.
 The suit jacket buttons three, and though Brosnan only fastens the middle button, the lapels roll at the top button.
 It is cut with a clean chest and has straight shoulders with roped sleeve heads.
 Peaked lapels add an air of formality to this lounge suit, whilst also giving it a bit of a 1940’s Cary Grant look.
 Though peaked lapels are currently very trendy, the current examples are typically very narrow and on high button two jackets.
 This jacket has the most classic and elegant of proportions.
 It looks great on Pierce Brosnan, and it would look just as great now as it did in 1999.
 This jacket probably has double vents like the other jackets in the film do, though we don’t get a good look at the rear of this suit.
 Like the other suits in the film, the full-cut trousers most likely have reverse pleats.
 Brosnan wears the trousers with a belt.

 Brosnan’s iris blue shirt from Turnbull & Asser has a spread collar and double cuffs.
 The silver tie is probably also from Turnbull & Asser.
 Brosnan ties the tie in a four-in-hand knot with a dimple.
-Like the suit, the tie is in a herringbone weave.
-It’s not the same weave as the tie he wears in The World is Not Enough, which is a pointed twill weave that looks like a chevron pattern rather than a herringbone.
-To not clash with the texture of the suit, the tie’s herringbone is larger than the suit’s herringbone.
-Also, the herringbone in the suit is subtle enough that it nothing will really clash with it.
+The tie has a zigzag pattern similar to the tie he wears in The World is Not Enough, but the zigzag has an obtuse angle rather than an acute angle.
+To not clash with the texture of the suit, the tie’s pattern is larger than the suit’s herringbone, which similarly looks like a zigzag.
+Also, the herringbone in the suit is subtle enough that it no pattern will effectively clash with it.